-The 275kV onshore circuit expansion factor is applied on a GB basis and includes a weighting of 83% of the relevant 400kV cable and overhead line factor.
+The 275kV onshore circuit expansion constantis applied on a GB basis and includes a weighting of 83%, or such updated figure as the ESO identify from its own network planning exercises, of the relevant 400kV cable and overhead line factor.
 This is to reflect the averaged proportion of circuits across all three Onshore Transmission Licensees which are likely to be uprated from 275kV to 400kV across GB within a price control period.

-The 400kV onshore circuit expansion factor is applied on a GB basis and reflects the full costs for 400kV cable and overhead lines.
+.

-AC sub-sea cable and HVDC circuit expansion factors are calculated on a case by case basis using actual project costs (Specific Circuit Expansion Factors).
+AC sub-sea cable and HVDC circuit expansion constantsare calculated on a case by case basis using actual project costs (Specific Circuit Expansion Constants).

-Calculation of HVDC circuit expansion factors, and AC sub-sea circuit expansion factors, shall include only: the cost of the converters (where applicable); and the cost of the cable; and a percentage of the total overhead project costs, defined as the combined costs of the cables and converters (as relevant) divided by the total capital cost of the project
+Calculation of HVDC circuit expansion constants, and AC sub-sea circuit expansion constants, shall include only: the cost of the converters (where applicable); and the cost of the cable; and a percentage of the total overhead project costs, defined as the combined costs of the cables and converters (as relevant) divided by the total capital cost of the project

-The TO specific onshore circuit expansion factors which are currently applicable, are detailed in The Company's Statement of Use of System Charges which is available from the Charging website.
+The TO specific onshore circuit expansion constantswhich are currently applicable, are detailed in The Company's Statement of Use of System Charges which is available from the Charging website.

-Onshore Local Circuit Expansion Factors
+Onshore Local Circuit expansion constants

-The local onshore circuit tariff is calculated using local onshore circuit expansion factors.
-These expansion factors are calculated using the same methodology as the onshore wider expansion factor but without taking into account the proportion of circuit kms that are planned to be uprated.
+The local onshore circuit tariff is calculated using local onshore circuit expansion constants.
+These expansion constantsare calculated using the same methodology as the onshore wider 400 kV expansion constantbut without taking into account the proportion of circuit kms that are planned to be uprated.

-In addition, the 132kV onshore overhead line circuit expansion factor is sub divided into four more specific expansion factors.
+In addition, the 132kV onshore overhead line circuit expansion constantis sub divided into four more specific expansion constants.
 This is based upon maximum (winter) circuit continuous rating (MVA) and route construction whether double or single circuit.
-The 132kV onshore overhead line circuit expansion factors which are currently applicable, are detailed in The Company's Statement of Use of System Charges which is available from the Charging website.
+The 132kV onshore overhead line circuit expansion constantswhich are currently applicable, are detailed in The Company's Statement of Use of System Charges which is available from the Charging website.

-Onshore Expansion Factors in RIIO-T2

-14.15.79A Notwithstanding Paragraph 14.15.69, the previous paragraphs and following the same intent as adopted at Paragraph 14.15.69A, from the first year of (and during) the T2 price control (which starts on 1st April 2021), until a further change is made, the Onshore expansion factors (being the Onshore local circuit factors and the Onshore wider circuit expansion factors, except those used for HVDC circuits and sub-sea AC cable) will be the value used in the 2020/21 Financial Year.
-For clarity HVDC circuits and sub-sea AC cable will continue to be calculated in accordance with 14.15.75.

-Offshore Circuit Expansion Factors
+Offshore Circuit expansion constants

-Offshore expansion factors (£/MWkm) are derived from information provided by Offshore Transmission Owners for each offshore circuit.
-Offshore expansion factors are Offshore Transmission Owner and circuit specific.
+Offshore expansion constants (£/MWkm) are derived from information provided by Offshore Transmission Owners for each offshore circuit.
+Offshore expansion constantsare Offshore Transmission Owner and circuit specific.
 Each Offshore Transmission Owner will periodically provide, via the STC, information to derive an annual circuit revenue requirement.
 The offshore circuit revenue shall include revenues associated with the Offshore Transmission Owner’s reactive compensation equipment, harmonic filtering equipment, asset spares and HVDC converter stations.

-In the year that the offshore transmission assets are transferred to the Offshore Transmission Owner , the offshore circuit expansion factor would be calculated as follows:
+In the year that the offshore transmission assets are transferred to the Offshore Transmission Owner , the offshore circuit expansion constantwould be calculated as follows:

+CRevOFTO1L x CircRat

 Where: